LaWebcapsule/directus9/docs/reference/system/permissions.md

 ---
-description: REST and GraphQL API documentation on the Permissions collection in Directus.
+description: REST and GraphQL API documentation on the Permissions collection in Directus9.
 readTime: 5 min read
 pageClass: page-reference
 ---